Psychoanalytic therapy: Definition and techniques

 Psychoanalytic therapy may not work for everyone.
 It can involve probing into the unconscious mind and suppressed emotions, which may be vulnerable and scary for many.
 However, these interventions can be therapeutic, so if you believe they may benefit you, consider searching for a psychoanalytic therapist in your area or online.

-Psychoanalytic therapists may have specific training in psychoanalytic theory, including knowledge of the latest theories and methods.
+Psychoanalytic therapists may have specific training in psychoanalytic therapy, including knowledge of the latest theories and methods.
 They might also have experience practicing psychoanalytic therapy.
 Look for a therapist with an up-to-date license to practice in your state.
 You can learn more about what makes a qualified psychoanalyst by reviewing information from the American Psychoanalytic Association.

 When searching for a therapist, try to find someone you connect with and trust.
 Therapy can be a vulnerable process, so it may be difficult to talk to a therapist you do not trust.
 You might try multiple psychotherapists before finding one you feel comfortable with.
-Over time, delving into deeper topics may become easier as you strengthen your therapist patient relationship.
+Over time, delving into deeper topics may become easier as you strengthen your therapist-patient relationship.

 Therapy can be a personal experience, and each person may seek different results.
 If you think psychoanalytic theory aligns with your goals for therapy, this treatment method could help you uncover your unconscious thoughts and memories that may influence how you manage daily life.
 You can try this form of therapy in person or online.